json-schema-org/vocab-database/database.md

 }
 ```

-## Automatic type coercion during insert
+## Automatic type cast during insert

-For databases that store JSON in a binary format the data can often be encoded into that format on the client - for example, a MongoDB driver sends BSON data to the MongoDB server.
+For databases that support a binary JSON format data can be encoded on the client - for example, a MongoDB driver sends BSON data to the MongoDB server.
 In such case the database does not have to convert textual JSON to its binary representation and hence validation using `'sqlType'` can be performed.
-It is to be noted that in this case no external validator is being used.
+It is to be noted that in this case no external validator is being used at all.
-It is a different story if textual JSON is sent to the database and there into the binary representation.
+It is a different story if textual JSON is sent to the database follwed by an encoding process to a binary representation (server-side encoding).
 In this case, an external validator may accept that a value is a 'date-time' formatted string (`'type'` and `'format'` attributes) but the internal validator would reject the insertion as the same string is not a DATE `'sqlType'`.
-What we need is the inverse of `JSON_Serialize()`: where `JSON_Serialize()` mapped a richer type system to a small one we now need additional information to convert a 'reduced' type to its 'real' type.
-This information exists in the JSON schema - instead of a validation we also do a type coercion lookup.
+What is needed is the inverse of `JSON_Serialize()`: where `JSON_Serialize()` mapps a richer type system to a smaller one we now need additional information to convert a 'reduced' type to its 'real' type).
+This information exists in the JSON schema - it defines the type for scalar attributes, for example that a birthdate is a DATE type.
+In this case (INSERT) in addition to the validation we also do a type coercion lookup to cast a string birthdate to a DATE.
 This is optional and explicit syntax is needed to enable it.

 ```
 CREATE TABLE t1 (
   id NUMBER,
-  data JSON VALIDATE COERCE USING '<json_schema_expr>' );
+  data JSON VALIDATE CAST USING '<json_schema_expr>' );
 ```